Professor, Hamid Bin Khalifa Al-Thani Chair in Middle Eastern Studies

 Sociocultural Anthropology, cultural politics and culture industries, material and visual culture, the culture concept, class, gender, intellectuals, Islam, Middle East and North Africa.

-Winegar has written, with Lara Deeb, a book entitled Anthropology’s Politics: Disciplining the Middle East (Stanford University Press, Fall 2015).
+Winegar's second book, co-authored with Lara Deeb, is Anthropology’s Politics: Disciplining the Middle East (Stanford University Press, Fall 2015).
 The book uses Middle East anthropology as a lens through which to examine how national and global political-economic forces have enabled and constrained academic work from World War II through the War on Terror.
 Based on ethnography and archival research, the book highlights the generational, racialized, and gendered aspects of academic politics as they intersect with the increasing militarization and corporatization of knowledge.

 Winegar has received grants and fellowships from the National Endowment for the Humanities, American Council of Learned Societies, Social Science Research Council, Fulbright, the Howard Foundation, the Mellon Foundation, and the Institute for Advanced Study in Princeton.
 She has enjoyed postdoctoral fellowships at the University of California at Berkeley, Cornell University, and the School for Advanced Research.